-4.12.1 In accordance with Section 7.12b (3) of the Act, the Board of Examiners establishes rules - the Rules and Regulations of the Board of Examiners - concerning the performance of its tasks and responsibilities and the measures it can take in the event of fraud.

-4.12.2 The Board of Examiners must guarantee that students are entitled to appeal against decisions of the Board of Examiners or the examiners.
+- 4.12.1 In accordance with Section 7.12b (3) of the Act, the Board of Examiners establishes rules the Rules and Guidelines of the Board of Examiners concerning the performance of its tasks and responsibilities and the measures it can take in the event of fraud. - 4.12.2 The Board of Examiners is responsible for ensuring that the right of students to appeal against decisions of the Board of Examiners or the examiners is guaranteed.